Yiping106283/incpir/README.md

 In folder `microbench`, run the script `run.sh`.
 It will produce each column in the table.

-(Note that we have optimized for client-side code, some numbers in this AE version would be faster than depicted in the paper)

 #### Throughput and latency (Figure 8a and 8b)

 These are figures for the online phase (8a) and offline (preprocessing or hint updates) phase (8b).

 In folder `netbench/figs`, run the script `run.sh`.
 It includes the metadata we measured and you will get figures in `netbench/figs`.

 To test functionality for incremental CK, run `./offline_server_eval` and `./offline_client_eval` on two machines with the following parameters: